Kittie Knox

-Katherine Towle Knox (October 7, 1874 – October 11, 1900) was a bicycle racer and the first African American to be accepted into the League of American Wheelmen (LAW).
+Katherine Towle Knox (October 7, 1874 – October 11, 1900) was a bicycling barrier breaker and early African American member of the League of American Wheelmen (LAW).

 Bicycling career

-Knox joined LAW in 1893 at a time when few women were members.
-The organization changed their constitution to only allow white members in 1894.
-In 1895 the organization clarified that constitutional changes were not retroactive, and Knox's membership in the group was no longer questioned.
-Knox persisted in racing despite sometimes being denied access to races as well as service by restaurants and hotels while traveling.
-She was a strong rider, participating in and completing several century rides.
-Knox was known both for her cycling ability, taking first place in a LAW meeting Waltham, Massachusetts, as well as her fashionable cycling outfits.
+Knox joined LAW in 1893.
+The organization changed its constitution to only allow white members in 1894.
+Knox persisted in her membership despite sometimes being denied access particularly while attending a LAW national meet in Asbury Park, NJ.
+She was a strong rider, participating in century rides.
+She was a seamstress and took first place in a cycling costume contest at the Waltham, Massachusetts cycle park.
 During this time, women were expected to wear long skirts when engaging in physical activity.
-However, Kittie Knox defied gender norms by wearing baggy trousers when cycling.
+However, Kittie Knox defied gender norms by wearing baggy trousers (bloomers) when cycling and riding a man's bike with a single gear and no brakes.
 Unlike her male counterparts, much attention was given to her appearance and wardrobe.
 The media often paid more attention to her looks than to her abilities as a cyclist.